The Danube is the second longest river in Europe.

 The Orșova City, where the port of the small touristic ships is found is placed on the hills bordering the Cerna Gulf.

 The settlement was resettled during the communist era when building the Iron Gates Dam.
-Following the lake formation seven settlements on the Serbian side and 10 localities on the Romanian bank were displaced (Orşova, Ada-Kaleh, Ogradena, Vârciorova, Tisoviţa, Plavişeviţa etc.).
+Following the lake formation seven settlements on the Serbian side and 10 localities on the Romanian bank were displaced.
+Most noteworthy where Orşova, Ada-Kaleh, Ogradena, Vârciorova, Tisoviţa, Plavişeviţa etc.).

 Trip duration (round-trip) if you start from the Orșova harbor and go to the Mraconia Bay is 3 hours.